 It is important to remember that CBD oil is not an official drug and therefore cannot be used as such.
 We would always recommend consulting with the doctor prior to using CBD oil for any kind of treatment.

-Scientific References Quote contributed by Molly Devine, Registered Dietitian
+Contributed by Molly Devine, Registered Dietitian

 1. World Health Organization: 'Cannabidiol (CBD) Pre-Review Report'

 2. Devinsky O, Marsh E, Friedman D et al.: 'Cannabidiol in patients with treatment-resistant epilepsy: an open-label interventional trial.'

 3. Kerstin Iffland and Franjo Grotenhermen: 'An Update on Safety and Side Effects of Cannabidiol: A Review of Clinical Data and Relevant Animal Studies'